ShaunTHarrison-CV/Django-Backend/README.md

 ## Security Design
+Companies are associated with a Django user group.
+Modifying the company or creating a product under a company requires the logged in user to be

 Users must be logged in to access any API endpoints apart from the swagger docs.
+Users can only modify Companies/Products that they have permission to.
+Attempting to modify a Company/Product for a different user will return a 403.
+Users can only see Transactions that they own.
+Listing Transactions will show only that user's transactions.
+Attempting to retrieve a

 When accessing a list endpoint the backend will filter for only resources that are owned by the logged in user.
 If the user requests a resource that exists but they are not allowed to see, a 404 response will be given.
 This is to prevent attackers from iterating through codes to build a list of valid codes.